da1rren/media-server/README.md

 Add the token with `zone.zone:read` & `zone.dns.edit` then create an env file from the template

+### Mount the drive with fstab

+The UUID can be obtained with `sudo blkid`

+For example:
+`UUID=3e96d644-17ee-4637-a1f3-7612312f5d3b       /home/jellyfin/media/shows      ext4    noatime,x-systemd.automount,x-systemd.device-timeout=10,x-systemd.idle-timeout=1min 0 2`

 ### Start all the pods
 `just build`